d-henness/bioinfo_workflows/README.md

 * ichorCNA
 * TitanCNA
 * Strelka
+* PhyloWGS

 Note that only MuTect2 calculations can currently be run in a simple way.
+Many workflows will need to be manually editted inorder to work on a different machine/user.
+This will be addressed in the future.

 ## Example command to run MuTect2 calculations
 ```